As explained in the page about the

 increase in income (from exports) above spending (on imports).

+the nation was earning more income than it spent.
 When the money created from these savings

-money is endowed money.
+money is endowed money: the foreign

 Note that spending on domestic